davified/refactoring-exercise/docs/refactoring-process.md

 **Before we start refactoring:**

 - Ensure that notebooks when run from start to end
-  - Even better if you can add an "integration" or "functional" test of the code (see last step - "Add a functional test for the ML model")
 - Make a copy of the original notebook (for comparing the end result later)
   - This frees us up from any emotional attachment and allow us to ruthlessly clean up the code.
+- Convert Jupyter notebook into a plain Python file
+  - This will allow you to have all the benefits of using an IDE (e.g. autocomplete, intellisense, formatting, auto-renaming, linting, keyboard shortcuts, etc. For more details, check out this [tutorial](https://www.youtube.com/watch?v=KUvqDINDzFE&list=PLO9pkowc_99ZhP2yuPU8WCfFNYEx2IkwR&index=6))
+  - Command: `jupyter nbconvert --to script mynotebook.ipynb`
 - Remove print statements (e.g. `print(...)`, `df.head()`, `df.describe()`, `df.plot()`)
   - This removes noise and visual clutter, and makes the next step exponentially easier
 - Read notebook and list [code smells](../README.md)
+- Define refactoring boundary and add a characterisation test
+  - This is arguably **the most important step**.
+Having a characterisation test will give you fast feedback because it can be run continuously as you refactor.
+It will tell you within seconds (or even milliseconds) if you've accidentally introduced an error or a bug.
+  - Without the characterisation test, you would have to manually restart and rerun the entire Jupyter notebook - which is cumbersome and so 2019.

 **The refactoring cycle:**
 The instructions for how to run each step can be found in the [refactoring exercise](./refactoring-exercise.md)

-1. Identify a block of code that can be extracted into a pure function
+- Identify a block of code that can be extracted into a pure function
-1. Pseudo-TDD (test-driven development)
+- Write automated tests

    - Run the unit tests in [watch mode](./refactoring-exercise.md#getting-started)
    - Write a [unit test](../src/tests/test_preprocessing.py) for the code block
    - Create a [Python module](../src/preprocessing.py) and define a function.
 Move existing implementation from notebook into that function
    - Make the test pass

-1. In the notebook, replace original code block with the newly defined function
+- In the notebook, replace original code block with the newly defined function
-1. Restart and run entire notebook (Unfortunately, until we have sufficient unit tests, we will still need manual “integration” tests for the time being.)
+- Ensure characterisation tests are still passing
-1. [If possible] Refactor function some more
+- [If possible] Refactor function some more
-1. Commit your changes
+- Commit your changes
-   - git add .
+   - `git add .`
-   - git commit -m "your commit message"
+   - `git commit -m "your commit message"`
-1. **Rinse and repeat**
+- **Rinse and repeat**

 ### Some tips